Adil93/Adil93/README.md

 - 👋 Hi, I’m @Adil93
 - 👀 I’m interested in backend development
-- 🌱 I’m currently learning
+- 🌱 I’m Ex-Oracle and currently working as Technical Lead in Keyvalue Software Systems
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me - adil93.mec@gmail.com